OsmanSelvi84/blockchain-privacy-projects/04-ring-signature-anonymous-messaging/README.md

 The application uses the same ring signature algorithm as the reference implementation and demonstrates:

-* anonymous signing,
+* anonymous signing
-* signature verification,
+* signature verification
-* signer anonymity,
+* signer anonymity
-* message integrity verification.
+* message integrity verification

 ### Features